sergio8215/Trains-Exercise/README.md

     * Eclipse 2019-09 R (4.13.0)

 ### Assumptions
-    * Towns names are just 1 letter from a-z or A-Z
+    * Town names are just 1 letter from a-z or A-Z
-    * Towns doesn't have a route directly to the same town, example: AA
+    * For a given route, the starting and ending town will not be the same town
     * Routes must be minimum composed for 2 towns
-    * The weight of the routes have to be > 0
+    * The weight of the routes must be > 0
+    * A given route will never appear more than once
+    * Just simple routes are considered

 ### First use:
     * To execute the program you need to run the Main as a Java Application,